A Brief History of Containers: From the 1970s Till Now

-For this trip, step into my DeLorean time machine, and with the help of Wikipedia and other sources, let’s journey to 1979, when the concept of containers first emerged.
+For this trip, step into my DeLorean time machine, and let’s journey to 1979, when the concept of containers first emerged.

 1979: Unix V7